Understanding Hydration Errors

 Client Components 💻

-• Run on both server (for SSR) and browser
+Client Components run on both server (for SSR) and browser.

 • Need "use client" directive at the top